Arau/hugo-docs-playground/content/v1/docs/install/kubernetes.md

 > [prerequisites for StorageOS]({{< ref "docs/prerequisites/_index.md" >}}) are
 > satisfied before proceeding._

-> Any Kubernetes managed service such as EKS, AKS, GKE, DO or even the DockeEE
+> Any Kubernetes managed service such as EKS, AKS, GKE, DO or DockeEE
 > platform can use the following Kubernetes guide to install StorageOS.
-> **Ensure the use of CSI for them**.
+> **Ensure the use of CSI for these platforms**.

 &nbsp;